Stop polluters' emissions.

 To dig deep, explore the Clean Air Markets Program Data here , and look at the monitoring and reporting section of the regulations of states in the Northeast: Connecticut (p.
 28), Delaware (p.
 34), Maine , Maryland , Massachusetts (p.466), New Jersey (p.79), New Hampshire (p.41), New York , Rhode Island , and Vermont (p.50).
 They build on the federal emissions reporting requirements listed in Part 75 of the Code of Federal Regulations.

-B. There is a predetermined number of allowances available to power plants.
+B. There is a fixed number of allowances available.

 Feeling mole-y?
 Look at the planned allowance issuances in the section on allowance allocations in each of the states' regulations: Connecticut (p.16), Delaware (p.
 19), Maine , Maryland , Massachusetts (p.455), New Jersey (p.
 51), New Hampshire (p.
 29), New York , Rhode Island , and Vermont (p.
 32).
 Compare them with the actual issuances, available here .